justusdecker/CV-Template/README.md

 Some minor problems exist, some of them are:
 * [x] The spacing between lines is too wide(I will add a new setting for that.)
 * [ ] The sidebar should stop about 2% before the width
+* [ ] The spacing for borderline-spacer is slightly of
+* [x] Title elements in the sidebar should be slightly brighter than normal elements
+* The Profile elements are slightly of to the right(margin)